-It's been nearly 50 years since the iconic Akosombo dam was built in Ghana in 1965, flooding the lands and homes of 80,000 people, creating the largest manmade lake in the world, and securing Ghana's electricity supply.
+It's been nearly 50 years since the iconic Akossombo dam was built in Ghana in 1965, flooding the lands and homes of 80,000 people, creating the largest manmade lake in the world, and securing Ghana's electricity supply.
 Since then, West African countries have built more than 150 large dams.
-Like Akosombo, many have stimulated national development while also bringing considerable environmental and social challenges.
+Like Akossombo, many have stimulated national development while also bringing considerable environmental and social challenges.
 Some local grievances have even passed down through the generations, clogging up government offices and courts with complaints over the way aging dams were built.

 Large dam construction largely went out of fashion among major donors after 1990, as global concern grew over local impacts.
 But the past decade has seen the World Bank and other major multilateral banks renew their support for large dams in the face of increasing energy and food demand.
 Can these projects avoid repeating history?
-As part of the Global Water Initiative (GWI), the International Institute for Environment and Development (IIED) and the International Union for Conservation of Nature (IUCN) set out to help communities and governments learn from past experience to improve dam planning, benefit sharing and resettlement practices in West Africa.
+As part of the Global Water Initiative (GWI), IIED and the International Union for Conservation of Nature (IUCN) set out to help communities and governments learn from past experience to improve dam planning, benefit sharing and resettlement practices in West Africa.